 Communication- The most important part of your dental cleaning is the communication between you and your hygienist.
 You will always have the time to ask your questions and express your concerns or fears.
 This allows us to look after you properly and work with you to improve and maintain your dental health.
 The more information that you tell us, the better we can help you.

 - Dental mirror.
 Dental mirrors make it easier for dental professionals to see into the mouth, especially in those hard-to-see areas near the back molars.
 The mirror is strategically used to bounce light into the mouth to help illuminate the mouth and make it easier to see problems such as calculus deposits and cavities.
-Mirrors may be disposable, or they may be reusable after being properly sterilized between patients.
+Mirrors are reusable after being properly sterilized.

 - Ultrasonic Dental Scaler.
 An ultrasonic scaler is a hand-held instrument used to dislodge plaque and tartar off of the surfaces of the teeth.
 Usually the hygienist will start off with this and remove the biggest pieces of tartar first and then continue with manual scalers to remove the smaller hidden tartar in between and around the roots.
 There are two ends to these scalers.
 One end is pointed and used to treat the section of the tooth above the gums, while the other end is curved and blunt to reach areas at or below the gum line without causing damage or injury to soft tissues.
 Once the teeth are free from plaque and tartar, the dental hygienist will polish each tooth to ensure it has a beautiful, shiny surface.
 This polisher is an electric instrument that is used along with abrasive powder/baking soda to buff the teeth and leave the surfaces clean and smooth.

 - Rinse At the end of your dental cleaning appointment,she will ask you to rinse with a professional mouthwash.
 This treats up to 99% of the germs in the mouth.